 Step 1: Create a CAD model

-Machinists use a design program such as Autodesk Fusion 360 to create a CAD model of a specific component.
+Machinists use CAD software such as Autodesk Fusion 360 to create a CAD model of a specific component.

 Step 2: Convert CAD model for CNC machine